 This doesn’t mean employees don’t have a right to see their wages information, however.
 Most states have their own laws requiring employers to provide access to employee pay stubs.

 Since pay stub requirements vary by state, we’ve compiled a list of pay stub requirements for employers in all 50 states:

 The southern states of Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Ohio, South Dakota, and Tennessee have no requirements regarding pay stubs.
 While an employer can provide pay stubs to employees, they are not required to.

-The following twenty-six states (over half of the nation) require employers provide their employees with a pay stub, though it is not specified that the pay stub be in writing or on paper.
+The following twenty-six states (over half of the nation) require employers to provide their employees with a pay stub, though it is not specified that the pay stub is in writing or on paper.
 Many states have reasonably interpreted that employers can comply by providing either a written, printed, or electronic pay stub, as long as the employee has access to view their pay stubs.
 Some state agencies require the capability to print the electronic pay stubs.

 |Kansas||New Jersey||West Virginia|

-Pay stub states that require printed/written format
+Paystub states that require printed/written format

 The following eleven states require employers to provide a pay stub that is printed or written.
 However, most states allow employers to provide electronic pay stubs that can be printed (with access to a printer ensured by their employer).
 Some states require employees to give consent to receive pay stubs electronically.